astro0725/readme-generator/README.md

 	* Contributing
 	* Tests
 	* Questions
-* Sections will have you launch an editor so its easier for people who aren't familiar with line break syntax and/or want to visually see how their README.md will look
+* Sections will have you launch an editor so it's easier for people who aren't familiar with line break syntax and/or want to visually see how their README.md section will look
 * License is configurable (with limited options) to add if needed
 * A table of contents is automatically generated for you
-* When file is generated, it is added to the generated-readmes folder within a folder with the corresponding name of the project
+* When the file is generated, it is added to the generated-readmes folder within a folder with the corresponding name of the project

-V2-
+#### V2-
 * Allows user input for title and description
-* Feature to customize what sections they want in their read me for the following sections:
+* Feature to customize what sections they want in their README for the following sections:
 	* Features
 	* Screenshots
 	* Demo